Research Mode (Cafes)

 How It Works

 Your research is automatically processed into searchable chunks using local embeddings — no data leaves the server.
-When you ask a question, the system finds the most relevant passages from your sources and tray items, then sends them to the AI along with your question to generate a grounded answer.
+When you ask a question, the system finds the most relevant passages from your in-scope sources and tray items (see scope above), then sends them to the AI along with your question to generate a grounded answer.

-The chat bubble appears as soon as you add your first source.
+The chat is ready as soon as you add your first source.
 While your sources are being processed for search, a spinner indicates that embeddings are in progress.
 You can still browse your research — the Q&A will be ready in a few seconds.

 Asking Questions